<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Option 3 sounds promising, but it depends on one question: How does an NUA strategy actually work?

-NUA Explained: As a prerequisite, an employee who wants to utilize NUA must be eligible for a distribution from their qualified plan.
+NUA Explained: As a prerequisite, an employee who wants to use NUA must be eligible for a distribution from their qualified plan.
 This is generally at retirement or age 59 1/2.
-Another prerequisite: NUA only applies to company stock that has been offered as a part of the 401(k) plan.
-In other words, if you're an employee, manager, or executive who has acquired AT&T stock through the AT&T 401(k), NUA could be a viable tax-efficient strategy for you.
+Another prerequisite: NUA only applies to company stock that has been offered as a part of the 401k plan.
+In other words, if you're an employee, manager, or executive who has acquired AT&T stock through the AT&T 401k, NUA could be a viable tax-efficient strategy for you.

-To start the NUA strategy, the individual takes a "lump sum" distribution from the 401(k) plan, withdrawing all assets during a 1-year period.
-Any mutual fund holdings or other investments in the plan can be rolled into an IRA for further tax deferral, and are irrelevant to the NUA aspect of this strategy.
-The highly appreciated company stock is then transferred to a non-retirement account.
+To leverage the NUA strategy, you would start by taking a lump sum distribution from your 401k plan, withdrawing all assets during a one-year period.
+The highly-appreciated company stock is then transferred to a non-retirement account.
+Any mutual fund holdings or other investments in the plan can be rolled into an IRA for further tax deferral, and aren't considered part of your NUA strategy.

-When you transfer the stock from your 401(k) to a taxable account, you trigger a taxable event.
+When you transfer the stock from your 401k to a taxable account, you trigger a taxable event.
 However, regular income tax is only applied to the cost basis of your stock.
-The appreciated value of the stock above its basis is not taxed at the higher ordinary income tax, but at the lower long-term capital gains rate, which is currently 15%.
-This means the NUA strategy could bring a potential savings of over 30%, depending on your tax bracket.
+The appreciated value of the stock above its basis is not taxed at the higher ordinary income tax, but at the lower long-term capital gains rates of 0%, 15%, or 20%, depending on your taxable income.
+The 3.8% Net Investment Income Tax under §1411 may also apply if your income is above $200,000 (single) or $250,000 (MFJ).
+This means the NUA strategy could bring potential savings of over 30%, depending on your tax bracket.

-As an AT&T employee, you may be interested in understanding NUA from an experienced financial advisor.
+As an AT&T employee, you may be interested in learning more about NUA from an experienced financial advisor.
 One of our advisors is showcasing this free webinar on understanding NUA.
 Click here to watch the complimentary webinar!

 Taking strategic distributions from retirement accounts

-Your retirement assets likely comprise a complex array several retirement accounts, IRAs, 401(k)s, taxable accounts, and others.
+Your retirement assets are likely dispersed across an array of retirement accounts, IRAs, 401ks, taxable accounts, and others.
 What is the most efficient way to take your retirement income?

-However, keep in mind that you'll need to take required minimum distributions (RMDs) from any employer-sponsored retirement plans and traditional or rollover IRA accounts due to IRS requirements.
+That said, you will need to take required minimum distributions (RMDs) from any employer-sponsored retirement plans and traditional or rollover IRA accounts due to IRS requirements.
 If you don't take your RMDs at age 73, the IRS may assess a stiff penalty on the amount you should have withdrawn.
+Under SECURE 2.0, this age is 73 for those born between 1951 and 1959, and 75 for those born in 1960 or later.

 Two flexible distribution options for your IRA